 Pipeline Right of Way Maintenance and Clearing

 Pipeline right-of-way clearing is an ongoing process that promotes the safe and efficient operation of the pipeline.
-Right-of-way clearing enables Equitrans Midstream Corporation (ETRN) to meet its complementary objectives of protecting the integrity of the pipeline, effectively responding to emergency situations, and increasing community awareness of the presence of its pipeline.
+Right-of-way clearing enables Equitrans Midstream Corporation to meet its complementary objectives of protecting the integrity of the pipeline, effectively responding to emergency situations, and increasing community awareness of the presence of its pipeline.
 Clearing the right-of-way of trees that threaten pipeline integrity helps ensure the safety of the surrounding community.
 A tree’s root system is drawn to warmth and moisture and often abnormal, excessive root growth patterns are experienced near pipelines.
 The clearing of any trees located within or near the pipeline is necessary because their roots within or approaching the right-of-way can wrap around the pipeline and damage its protective coating, causing pipeline corrosion.

-Additionally, ETRN needs direct and immediate access to its pipelines in order to enable a prompt response in the event of an emergency.
+Additionally, Equitrans needs direct and immediate access to its pipelines in order to enable a prompt response in the event of an emergency.
 In the event of a pipeline release, it is not possible to expeditiously and safely clear the trees away.
 With clear access to the pipeline, routine maintenance and repairs can be performed in a safe and efficient manner.
 A clear pipeline right-of-way also provides a visual marker that alerts the public to the pipeline’s presence and helps prevent unauthorized excavation and development within the right-of-way.
-Third-party “hits” are the number one cause of pipeline damage in the United States and ETRN is committed to preventing such incidents.
+Third-party “hits” are the number one cause of pipeline damage in the United States and Equitrans is committed to preventing such incidents.

 In recent years there has been a dramatic increase in regulations governing inspection, maintenance and protection standards for pipelines.
 Accordingly, ETRN is continually improving its approach and techniques for proper pipeline damage prevention and protection which includes maintaining a clear right-of-way.
-ETRN consistently assesses and updates its maintenance guidelines to ensure compliance with all appropriate standards.
+Equitrans Midstream consistently assesses and updates its maintenance guidelines to ensure compliance with all appropriate standards.
 The U.S. Department of Transportation requires that pipeline rights-of-way be routinely patrolled to promote safe operations within an appropriately cleared right-of-way.
-Further, a clear pipeline right-of-way enables ETRN to conduct aerial inspections to detect potential damage or product releases occurring near the pipeline and ensures a clear path for ground inspections of the right-of-way.
+Further, a clear pipeline right-of-way enables Equitrans to conduct aerial inspections to detect potential damage or product releases occurring near the pipeline and ensures a clear path for ground inspections of the right-of-way.